Organic & Fairtrade – Working Together

 The Fairtrade Foundation

 Organic & Fairtrade – Working together

-The social goals of Fairtrade and the environmental aims of organic aren’t mutually exclusive, there are many crossovers between both types of certification.
-Care is one 4 key pillars of the organic movement, and as such, Soil Association standards pay close attention to welfare principles throughout supply chains, ensuring farm owners and businesses ‘provide a fair and adequate quality of life, work satisfaction and working environment.’
+The social goals of Fairtrade and the environmental aims of organic aren’t mutually exclusive - there are many crossovers between both types of certification.
+Care is one of the 4 key pillars of the organic movement, and, as such, Soil Association standards pay close attention to welfare principles throughout supply chains, ensuring farm owners and businesses ‘provide a fair and adequate quality of life, work satisfaction and working environment.’

-Likewise, Fairtrade standards bear some similarities to organic, restricting the use of a number of agricultural chemicals, including certain pesticides and herbicides, aiming to reduce the risk of harm to both farmers’ health and their local environment.
+Likewise Fairtrade standards bear similarities to organic, restricting the use of a number of agricultural chemicals, including certain pesticides and herbicides, with the aim of reducing the risk of harm to both farmers’ health and their local environment.

 “Over 50% of Fairtrade farmers choose to go organic.
 That’s often because they see organic as a way to improve not just their livelihoods, but to support the environment and ensure that farmers and workers are not exposed to harmful chemicals.”

 So, when you see both the Fairtrade and Soil Association logos on a product, you can be sure that it's met the highest standards of social and environmental welfare.